Generalized optimal parameter-transfer learning through Mallows-type model averaging: Discussion

 \section{Discussion}

-In this paper, we introduce a parameter-transfer approach based on the optimal Mallows-type model averaging for SAR models.
-This approach addresses challenges in SAR modeling with insufficient samples, by transferring information from spatially similar regions or related domains through Mallows model averaging without requiring shared multi-source spatial data.
-Moreover, we show that our criterion serves as a general Mallows-type criterion within the transfer learning framework.
+In this paper, we introduce a generalized parameter-transfer approach based on the optimal Mallows-type model averaging, which transfers information from related domains through Mallows model averaging without requiring shared multi-source data.
 There are some relevant research topics worth exploring.
-First, the method can be extended to the spatial panel data settings.
-Second, our approach allows $p$ to diverge with $\underline{n}$ under large-sample properties but requires $p < \underline{n}$.
-Therefore, proposing a model averaging approach tailored to parameter-transfer in SAR models under $p \ge \underline{n}$ is a meaningful direction for further exploration.
+First, our approach allows $p$ to diverge with $\underline{n}$ under large-sample properties but requires $p < \underline{n}$.
+Therefore, proposing a model averaging approach tailored to parameter-transfer under $p \ge \underline{n}$ is a meaningful direction for further exploration.
+Second, extending the GTLMMA method to generalized linear models would involve replacing the squared loss with the negative log-likelihood or Kullback–Leibler loss, and \citet{zhang2016optimal} may serve as a helpful reference for such an extension.